defenxor/dsiem/docs/building.md

 - Open terminal and `cd` to Dsiem working directory.

-- To build all Dsiem commands:
+- To build all Dsiem commands (linux version):

   ```shell
   $ ./scripts/gobuild-cmd.sh